Tineshnehete/tinsql/README.md

 ## Usage

+### Browser-Based Terminal

+Tinsql includes a browser-based terminal for executing SQL queries directly from your web browser.
+This feature allows you to interact with your database without needing to install any additional software.

+- Open the terminal by clicking on the terminal icon.
-1. Enter your SQL query in the editor.
+- Type your SQL commands in the terminal.
-2. Click the "Run" button to execute the query.
-3. View the results in the output section.
+- Press "Enter" to execute the commands and see the results instantly.

 ## Contributing